Josh Thomas (cornerback): College career

-Thomas played for the Buffalo Bulls football team from 2007 to 2010.
+Thomas played football for the Bulls at the University at Buffalo from 2007 to 2010.
 He appeared in 47 games, starting 34 of them.
 He amassed 205 tackles, two sacks, five forced fumbles (two recoveries), two interceptions and 27 passes defended.

 Thomas started four games as a true freshman and registered 45 tackles, 4 passes defended and one interception.

 As a sophomore, Thomas played in 12 games with eight starts.
 He finished second on the team with six passes defended and recorded 57 tackles and three forced fumbles.

 As a junior in 2009, Thomas had 10 starts, recorded 45 tackles and ranked second on the team with 9 passes defended.

 In his last year at Buffalo, Thomas was the team's top cornerback, mainly covering the opposing teams' top wide receiver; he posted 12 starts, 58 tackles, 8 passes defended, one interception and 2 sacks.

+Thomas also competed as a sprinter on the Buffalo Bulls track and field team.